holochain/docs-pages/src/tutorials/coreconcepts/hello_gui.md

 </html>
 ```

-Inside the `<body>` tag add a button:
+Inside the `<body>` tag, add a button:

 ```html
   <button type="button">Say Hello</button>
 ```

-To make things a bit nicer on the eyes you can add the `water.css` stylesheet.
+To make things a bit easier on the eyes, you can add the `water.css` stylesheet.

 Add this water.css link inside the `<head>` tag: